Harold Cruse: Theater career

+Views

-Many believed Cruse was an opponent of "integration" which he referred to as "assimilation" because its policies were only geared towards integrating blacks into white society and not whites into black; betraying an inherent unacceptability of blackness in mainstream America.
-But in reality Cruse simply believed in a pluralistic society, any group must amass and control its own political, economic and cultural capital before true integration was possible.
-Without group self-determination, any group, but particularly American blacks would rely on the benevolence of other groups with political, economic and cultural capital, to voluntarily integrate with blacks which would lead to the dismantlement of black institutions and cultural traditions; rather than facilitate an equal and negotiated sharing throughout society.
+Many believed that Cruse was an opponent of integration, which he referred to as "assimilation", because its policies were only geared towards integrating blacks into white society and not whites into black; thereby betraying an inherent unacceptability of blackness in mainstream America.
+But in reality Cruse simply believed that in a pluralistic society, any group must amass and control its own political, economic and cultural capital before true integration was possible.
+Without group self-determination, any group, but particularly American blacks, would rely on the willingness of other groups with political, economic and cultural capital to voluntarily integrate with blacks, which would lead to the dismantlement of black institutions and cultural traditions rather than facilitate an equal and negotiated sharing throughout society.

 While Cruse was very critical of American society, he reserved the bulk of his criticism for black intellectuals and leaders who he believed did not have the academic appetite to master the various disciplines necessary to advocate for real and effective societal change.

+On the first anniversary of the Cuban Revolution a group of black civil rights activists, composed of Cruse, Amiri Baraka, Julian Mayfield and John Henrik Clarke, travelled to Havana in a trip organised by the Fair Play for Cuba Committee.